This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your BiPAP mask may feel uncomfortable or irritate your skin.
-You may need a mask that is a different size, shape, or material.
-A mask with fewer straps may irritate your skin less.
-You may also need to use a special moisturizer made for BiPAP machine users.
+- You may need a mask that is a different size, shape, or material.
+Talk to your healthcare provider if your mask feels uncomfortable or irritates your skin.
+You may need to use a special moisturizer made for BiPAP users.

 - You continue to feel very sleepy during the day, even after you wear your BiPAP device as directed.

-- Your BiPAP is causing problems that do not improve.
+- Your BiPAP mask is causing a problem, such as a rash, that does not improve.

 - You have questions or concerns about your condition, care, or equipment.